dberzano/dberzano.github.io/alice/git/index.md

 Git principles
 --------------

-We have said already that every used has the full copy of the central repository.
+We have said already that every user has the full copy of the central repository.

 Such copy is called a **clone**, and it is created in practice via